 You can call me Milo, a childhood nickname, full-blooded Lakota.
 This site is dead but I still come here to read.
 RIP Tranquil Musings.
 You don't have to pm me.
 I do not write for the pleasure of others.
 I'm just someone passing by and I'm cool with that.
-I'm 28 and no closer to my degree than a year ago haha.
+I'm 31 and a lifetime it seems has passed me by already.

 I have died so many times in my dream that I am starting to wake up eager to live.
 I enjoy writing stories especially from dreams more than poetry these days.